Table of Contents

 intent translation

-there will always exist a problem of communicating the thoughts in my head. we tried to solve this by codifying a set of words that symbolize meaning, but it has limited us to 39.15bps. how can we go past this limit?
+there will always exist a problem of communicating the thoughts in my head. we tried to solve this by codifying a set of words that symbolize meaning, but it has limited us to 39.15 bps. an image is worth a thousand words. how many images can we see in a minute? how many words would that equate to? how can we go past this limit?

-this requires clarity from the human inputter. its just a hunch, but something worth solving for.
+this requires clarity from the human inputter. it’s just a hunch, but something worth solving for.

 financial thesis translation

-llama prompt optimization:
+llama prompt optimization

 socratic dialogue